How to Choose a Digital or Smart Door Lock in Singapore [Updated Jun 2024]

 Smart Features

 Despite being a smart home company, we also don’t think that being able to integrate a smart lock into your smart home is critical.
 What’s more important is really the everyday use of the lock itself.
 As we’ve said before, smart features are nice-to-have, but they’re definitely not must-haves.
-Some of the smart features we appreciate having, and that the Aqara N100 has is:
+Some of the smart features we appreciate having, and that the our range of smart locks have is:

 • Get phone notifications when the door is unlocked, complete with the person unlocking it (based on their personal PINs, keycards, or fingerprints)